datanav/docs/configuration.rst

    * - ``docker.memory``
      - Integer
      - The number of MB of RAM to allocate for the microservice.
      - ``128``
      -

+   * - ``docker.data_folder``
+     - Boolean
+     - If set to true then a persistent folder will be created for the system and mounted as ``/data`` inside the container.
+Note that the folder will not be deleted unless the system is deleted.
+     - ``128``
+     -